Edurate/edurate/README.md

 ### Archive Information

-Inormation is dumped to a csv file incase of any crash so that professors may downlaod all the information to their computer.
+Inormation is dumped to a rsv file incase of any crash so that professors may downlaod all the information to their computer or external harddrive.

 ### Confidentiality